- Relapsing polychondritis facts

 - What causes relapsing polychondritis?

-- What are symptoms and signs of relapsing polychondritis?
+- What are signs and symptoms of relapsing polychondritis?

 - Can relapsing polychondritis be associated with other diseases?